-Days grew to be weeks and I got used to having him around.
-But the dead man cast a pall over our evenings together.
-These moody sulks of his were aimed at me, I knew.
-All about me having no ice cream.
-There was this one time when were watching TV and I had set a bowl of Oreo cookies between us.
+Days grew to be weeks and I got used to having him around, but the dead man cast a pall over our evenings together.
+These moody sulks of his were aimed at me, I knew―all about me having no ice cream.
+There was this one time when we were watching TV and I had set a bowl of Oreo cookies between us.
 The dead man hardly touched the Oreos.
 We sat in silence through Jeopardy and Law and Order.
 I must have fallen asleep.
 When I awoke during the Late-Late-Show, Prentiss Oliver was back in the hall closet.
 And the next morning he was out front again, lying in the yard.
 I took that day’s yard picture, then went to try to cheer him up.
 He seemed cheerful enough.

 “The Earth is round,” I said.

 The dead man raised an eyebrow.
 “Harry, Harry, Harry.
 Have you never been canoeing on an upland lake and, stopping to rest your weary arms, laid your head on a thwart to peer along the waterline?
 Qui bono, op. cit., ipso facto, Harry, QED.
 Flat as the belly of a Dover sole, the Earth.
 Water tells no lies.
 And I have just now, before your very eyes, demonstrated its flatness by empirical observation.”
 I had never been canoeing.
 I would have felt foolish in the big orange flotation devices they tie to non-swimmers.
 I do not swim.

 “The 6000 years you will have to take my word for,” said the dead man.
 Here he again thumped my front yard.
 “The Earth was created October 26, 4004 BC, at 9:00 am.
 This is an established fact; you Darwinians make of it what you will.”